quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-buttonStatus | custom | If true (the default), make button with name attributes set formikProps.status.button with that name. currency | custom | Currency ISO code for Currency fields currencyAddonRight | custom | True if the currency addon is on the right side of the input component. horizontal | custom | True to use "horizontal" bootstrap form groups labelColumnClass | custom | Additional label column class to use if in horizontal mode. lookupLabel | custom | Optional function to look up a form field label based on formConfig and field name / path. mode | custom | Default mode for input components within the Form.
-Setting this on a &lt;FormBlock&gt; or a &lt;Form&gt; will control all fields inside the form block or form. wrapperColumnClass | custom | Additional wrapper column class to use if in horizontal mode.
+currency | custom | Currency ISO code for Currency fields currencyAddonRight | custom | True if the currency addon is on the right side of the input component. horizontal | custom | True to use "horizontal" bootstrap form groups labelColumnClass | custom | Additional label column class to use if in horizontal mode. lookupLabel | custom | Optional function to look up a form field label based on formConfig and field name / path. mode | custom | Default mode for input components within the Form.
+Setting this on a &lt;FormBlock&gt; or a &lt;Form&gt; will control all fields inside the form block or form. useReadOnlyAttribute | custom | True if disabled fields should be disabled by setting the readonly flag instead of wrapperColumnClass | custom | Additional wrapper column class to use if in horizontal mode.
 ## FormConfig